The New Glassell School of Art

 Highlights of the New Glassell School of Art

-• Fronts onto to The Brown Foundation, Inc. Plaza and provides ample outdoor space for programs and performances
+• Fronts onto to the Brown Foundation, Inc. Plaza, which provides ample outdoor space for programs and performances

 • A street-level café for students and the public

-• For the first time, all Glassell School of Art audiences are served under one roof, since the new building houses Junior School and Studio School students, as well as Core Program residents
+• For the first time, all Glassell School of Art students are served under one roof, since the new building houses both the Junior School and Studio School, as well as Core Program residents

-• The BBVA Roof Garden, a sloping, walkable green roof that rises from an outdoor amphitheater to a rooftop trellis offering dramatic views of the Susan and Fayez S. Sarofim Campus
+• The BBVA Compass Roof Garden, a sloping, walkable green roof offering dramatic views of the Sarofim campus

 How long will Studio School classes take place in the temporary facility on Holcombe Boulevard?

-Classes are housed at the newly renovated Holcombe space until construction of the new Glassell School of Art is completed in late 2017.
+Classes are housed at the newly renovated Holcombe space until the new Glassell School of Art opens in spring 2018.

 Does this construction impact Junior School classes?

-No. Junior School students are not affected until they move to the new Glassell School of Art building when it opens in late 2017.
+No. Junior School students are not affected until they move to the new Glassell School of Art building when it opens in spring 2018.
 Classes continue at 5100 Montrose Boulevard until that time.

 Does this construction impact the Core Program?

 Yes.
 The Core Program's home has relocated to the Bermac Building, 4101 San Jacinto Street—about five minutes from the Museum campus.
-The Core Program moves to the new Glassell School of Art when the building is completed in late 2017.
+The Core Program moves to the new Glassell School of Art after it opens.

 Still have questions?
 Contact us at email@example.com